Despair-Games/poketernity/README.md

    - _if you run into any errors, reach out in the **#dev-corner** channel in discord_
 2. Run `npm run start:dev` to locally run the project in `localhost:8000`

+#### Code-Style

+We are using [prettier](https://prettier.io/) to format our code.
+It will run automatically during the pre-commit hook so don't worry about having to format the code manually properly.
+Just format it the way you like it for yourself and the code will be automatically be committed the way it's supposed to be (Unless you deactived hooks...)

 #### Linting

 We're using ESLint as our common linter and formatter.
 It will run automatically during the pre-commit hook but if you would like to manually run it, use the `npm run eslint` script.
 To view the complete rules, check out the [eslint.config.js](./eslint.config.js) file.